 My Strategy For Reading Labels

-I don’t just buy anything at the grocery store.
-My husband and I read every label before it goes into our cart.
+When I learned how to read a nutrition label, my entire life was transformed.
+As you can imagine, I can’t just buy anything at the grocery store.
+My husband and I read every nutrition label before it goes into our cart.
 If the price is really low, there’s usually a reason for it.
 We don’t mind spending extra for our health.
 Plus, Americans spend millions per year on medicines to fight illnesses and disease that could’ve been prevented by healthy eating.

 As much as 80% of all American diseases are caused by the foods that we eat.